If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 - After the beeping stops, press and release the Program button once more.
 The LED will flash green and red, and the auto-handing process will begin.

 - The latch will retract and extend to learn the orientation of the door.
 This confirms the Factory Reset has been completed.
 The LED will flash green if auto-handling is successful or red if auto-handling is unsuccessful.
-If the Factory Reset is unsuccessful, perform the steps again until the LED flashes green and red.
+Repeat the steps if the Factory Reset is unsuccessful until the LED flashes green and red.